What is Documentary Family Photography?

 This is why I do what I do.
 If you believe what I believe, that this, capturing and preserving your family moments is valuable and important, then let's get started.

 Click on the button below to get started!

 What happens during a typical session?

 Sessions typically take place where most families feel the most relaxed — in your home.
-However, if you choose, we can certainly venture to a nearby playground, or even make a quick run to the grocery store or the local ice cream shop or bakery.
+However, if you choose, we can certainly venture outside of your home.
+For families with young children, this can be to a nearby playground, or even make a quick run to the grocery store or the local ice cream shop or bakery.
 Wherever we end up, think about the things that you like to do together.

 For some families, this may be their favorite Saturday morning ritual of making pancakes together.
 Other families may want to hang out together, reading, playing a game, or going about their normal activities of getting ready for the day.
 Other families may choose to do an activity that they normally do together, such as baking or making a craft.
 You will be going about your daily lives together, and I will be tagging along.
 After a short period, most people forget that I am even there, and that’s just fine with me.